rhaleblian/dslibris/README.txt

 PREREQUISITES

-Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently we use Ubuntu 8.04 and Arch Linux.
+Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently I use Ubuntu 9.04.
 Have:

-* devkitPro (circa r20) installed with components: devkitARM libnds libfat libwifi masscat's DS wifi debug stub library
-  Set DEVKITPRO and DEVKITARM in your environment.
+* devkitPro from late October 2007, including: devkitARM-23b
+	libnds-20071023
+	libfat-nds-20070127
+	dswifi-0.3.3b
 * on Windows XP, MSYS/MINGW.
 The MSYS provided with devkitPro is fine.
-* optionally, desmume 0.7.3 or later if you want to debug with gdb.
 * a media card and a DLDI patcher, but you knew that.

 BUILDING